RubenDillon/tanzu/tap7/readme.md

 Run the following command

 	tanzu package repository list -A

-	tanzu package repository get tanzu-tap-repository -n tkg-system

 ```

 ## Obtain where is running ENVOY
 ```
-This is needed to register this address in the DNS namespaces (harbor.latamteam.name, tap-gui.latamteam.name....)
+This is needed to register this IP address in the DNS namespaces (harbor.latamteam.name, tap-gui.latamteam.name....)

       	kubectl get svc -A | grep envoy